-Prominent among members of the family was Alberto Castellani was mayor of Cerea in 1210, 1211, and again in 1229; Pierozzo Castellani was a priest in 1390; Luca Castellano was a priest in 1420; Agostino Castelli of Brescia was a military engineer and a prominent architect in 1488; the Da Castello...
-Another 124 words (9 lines of text) are included under the topic Early Castellani Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Alberto Castellani was mayor of Cerea in 1210, 1211, and again in 1229; Pierozzo Castellani was a priest in 1390; Luca Castellano was a priest in 1420; Agostino Castelli of Brescia was a military engineer and a prominent architect in 1488; the Da Castello family, who were landowners in Novara during the 12th century; Ludovico Castellani was a famous sculptor in Ferrara in the 15th century; Castellano Castellani was a nobleman in Florence around this time; Salvi Castellucci was a famous...
+Another 87 words (6 lines of text) are included under the topic Early Castellani Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Castellani family to the New World and Oceana

 Early North American immigration records have revealed a number of people bearing the name Castellani or a variant listed above: R. Castello, who settled in New York City in 1822; M. Castello settled in Boston, Massachusetts in 1823 at the age of 25; Mark, John, Atillio, and A.B.
 Castello all arrived in Philadelphia, Pennsylvania, in 1878..